wmwxwa/tyk-docs/tyk-docs/content/developer-support/frequently-asked-questions/how_to_distribute_analytics_to_multiple_redis_shards.md

 description: "Explains how to configure the Gateway and MDCB for distributing analytics to multiple Redis shards."
 ---

 Tyk distributes analytics to Redis storage.
-A high volume of analytics can decrease performance, since all keys are stored within one Redis server.
+A high volume of analytics traffic can decrease performance, since all analytics keys are stored within one Redis server.

 {{< img src="/img/faq/enable-multiple-analytics-keys/redis_single.png" >}}

-In Redis, [key sharding](TO ADD) is a term used to describe the practice of distributing data across multiple Redis instances or *shards* based on the keys.
-This provides horizontal scalability and improved performance.
+In Redis, *key sharding* is a term used to describe the practice of distributing data across multiple Redis instances or *shards* based on the keys.
+This feature is provided by [Redis Cluster](https://redis.io/docs/management/scaling/) and provides horizontal scalability and improved performance.

 Tyk supports configuring this behaviour so that analytics keys are distributed across multiple servers within a Redis cluster.